development / module / forward /

 [headmodel, sens] = ft_prepare_vol_sens(headmodel, sens, ...)

 The ft_prepare_vol_sens function does a variety of things, depending on the peculiarities of the sensors and head model.
 It can be used for channel selection, which sometimes involves both the sensors and volume conduction model (e.g., in case of a localspheres MEG model).
-It will project EEG electrodes (which are described as a Nx3 set of points) onto the scalp surface.
-It will provide an interpolation of the BEM potential (which is usually computed at the vertices) onto the electrodes.
+It will ensure that the positions of the EEG electrodes (which are described as a Nx3 set of points) are projected onto the scalp surface.
+It may provide a transfer matrix that specifies a linear mapping of the electric potential from boundary surface (BEM) or volumetric (FEM) elements onto the electrodes.
 In general the ft_prepare_vol_sens function tries to carry out as many preparations as possible, so that subsequently the leadfields can be computed as efficiently as possible.
+The computations performed by ft_prepare_vol_sens can take a long time (up to 10 hours) depending on the type and the spatial detail of the volume conduction model.

 Finally the subsequent computation of the EEG potential or MEG field distribution is done with the ft_compute_leadfield function, which returns a nchan*3 matrix or a nchan*(3*ndipoles) matrix if you specify more than one dipole position.